Blue tongue skinks are a fascinating reptile that has become quite a popular pet in recent years.

 However, there are noticeable regional differences.

 The variation within the species has put the blue tongue skink in a very unique position.
-On one hand, it’s considered a good pet for novice reptile owners.
+On one hand, a blue tongue skink is considered a good pet for novice reptile owners.
 That said, seasoned lizard keepers love this species as well because of the many rare subspecies available.

 The most common variant you’ll see in the reptile trade is the Northern blue tongue skink.
 It’s an easy-going reptile that adapts well to many environments.